NeeyiOla/Hola-Cookie-Group/README.md

 - Designed slicers and KPIs to enable real-time, self-service analytics for stakeholders.

+ **link to power BI service !!!**
+Using the link below will enable you to gain full access to the interactive reports and semantic model behind the success of this project.

 [![View Report](https://img.shields.io/badge/View%20Power%20BI%20Report-Click%20Here-blue)](https://app.powerbi.com/reportEmbed?reportId=3b68d49b-8c18-48c1-9783-0740d28fb8b9&autoAuth=true&ctid=2a305761-f97d-47e4-8f0f-a6c20c3feb73)

-    ### Click on the above link to fully interact with the Power Bi Report

 # Detailed Insights and Recommendation